RedCubeDev-ByteSpace/VeeBee/Language-Spec.md

 ![VBE Interface with module tree](https://www.vba-tutorial.de/images/editor1.gif) (Image taken from [vba-tutorial.de](https://www.vba-tutorial.de/editor/module.htm))

-In VeeBee modules actually are different source file.
+In VeeBee modules actually are different source files.
 At the beginning of a file a module can be declared using the `Module` keyword.
 If no module is declared the compiler will create a module called `Default`.
 The default entry point for a program is a sub called `Main` in the module named `Default`.

 Modules cannot be redefined or ammended over different files.
 If file A is a module also called `A` then file B is not allowed to also be a module called `A`.
 These same rules also apply to the `Default` module.